jillibus/Vechicle-Identification/README.md

 ___
 ![ModelTestResults](https://user-images.githubusercontent.com/89947873/153783845-e61721b8-968a-49fa-a62f-b05af7f1659c.png)

-The results list the Make,Model, and Year of the vehicle and how many times it was identified.
+The results list the Make, Model and Year of the vehicle and how many times it was identified.

 ![image](https://user-images.githubusercontent.com/89947873/153802758-dafa300f-59a3-429c-95a5-5174b1389b40.png)